hchittanuru3/Dynamic-Star-Network/README.md

 # Dynamic Star Network

 This is my final project for my Computer Networking I course.
 It is a way to reliably broadcast either ASCII strings or files to other nodes on the network.
-The network is also a self-organizing dynamic network, which means that the network reorganizes itself to make sending messages as quick as possible, and it has one central node.
+The network is also self-organizing and dynamic, which means that the network reorganizes itself to make sending messages as quick as possible, and is constantly changing in regards to the number of nodes on the network as well the central node.

 ## Running the Star-Node
 To run the star-node, you must run this following command: